kurumi-moe/MoeGallery/README.md

 ##WARNING

-**Persons under 18 years of age using this application must be accompanied by an adult.**
+**You must be over 18 years old.
+Persons under 18 years of age using this application must be accompanied by an adult.**

 ##Supported sites